redmineBOOST/documentation/introduction.md

 Arguments:
 ```

-In this page the full filepath to the text editor must be provided.
+In this page the full file path to the text editor must be provided.
 At first the `File Path` input is focused; enter file path to text editor.
 Press `ENTER` key to jump to `Arguments` input.
 With arguments you can provide the text editor with non default file opening arguments.
 Default behavior is that **redmineBOOST** will put the file to open behind the text editors file path when a file will be opened.
 By specifying `Arguments` this behavior can be refined for example to jump to a required line.

 A text editor configuration for Visual Studio Code looks like this: